hmxmilohax/rb3-pc/readme.md

 *   **_[Rock Band 3 Deluxe] "I crash in the intro video."_**
 	*   You have incompatible Rock Band 3 Deluxe files.
 You need to go to Rock Band 3's game directory in `dev_hdd0\game\BLUS30463\USRDIR` and delete every `.dta` file aside from `dx_high_memory.dta`.
+		* If you still have this issue, redownload Rock Band 3 Deluxe as Github sometimes doesn't download correctly.

 *   **_[Pro Drums] "Hitting two cymbals registers as a tom."_**
 	*   This is an infamous Rock Band 3 bug called the "double cymbal glitch" and plagues all versions of Rock Band 3, even console versions.
 You can buy a Roll Limitless for your drums which fix this, or try to slightly [[flam]](https://en.wikipedia.org/wiki/Drum_rudiment#Flam) the two inputs.